lrochette/EC-Admin/README.md

 </tr>
 <tr>
 <td>webResource</td>
-<td>The name of the resource running on your webserver to allow the copy of the logo and banner color files.</td>
+<td>The name of the resource running on your web server to allow the copy of the logo and banner color files.</td>
 </tr>
 </tbody>
 </table>